SSWConsulting/SSW.Rules.Content/rules/the-3-commitments-in-scrum/rule.md

 ---
-seoDescription: "Here's a generated SEO description: "Master the three commitments in Scrum: Product Goal, Sprint Goal, and Definition of Done, to drive your team towards a defined outcome and ensure quality product delivery.""
+seoDescription: Here's a generated SEO description: "Master the three commitments in Scrum: Product Goal, Sprint Goal, and Definition of Done, to drive your team towards a defined outcome and ensure quality product delivery."
 type: rule
 archivedreason:
 title: Do you know the 3 commitments in Scrum (Product Goal, Sprint Goal, and Definition of Done)?